IntelLabs/simics-plus-rtl/README.md

 1. Change to *this* directory (ie. top-level within this git repository).
 2. Drop into an interactive shell within the container.
 By default, Apptainer does not allow writes to the image.
 To work around this limitation, we are mounting a host directory as `/mnt` within the container and changing the home directory to `/tmp/user`.
 Since file modifications will be confined to these two directories, no write errors are encountered.
 Mount this repository and the Simics installation directory:
-    - `apptainer shell --fakeroot -B ./:/mnt -B /path/to/simics-public/:/simics -H /tmp/user docker/simicsplusrtl.sif`
+    - `apptainer shell --fakeroot -B ./:/run -B ./:/root -B ./:/mnt -B /path/to/simics-public/:/simics -H /tmp/user docker/simicsplusrtl.sif`
 3. Subsequent steps involve executing commands in this shell - so keep it open.
 They will be prefixed with the `Apptainer> ` prompt for clarity.

 ## Chisel source code and associated C++ harness